Public Info Management Theories & Concepts

 Further Information

-For more information about the MPIO program, please see the EMPP list of frequently asked questions
+For more information about the EPIO program, please see the EMPP list of frequently asked questions

-For further inquiries about the MPIO program, please see the EMPP points of contact list
+For further inquiries about the EPIO program, please see the EMPP points of contact list